 Gabi Stricker-Phelps

-Gabi is the head paralegal in our Sydney office, commencing as a graduate in 2024.
+Gabi is a lawyer in our Sydney office, commencing as a graduate in 2024.

 I had a difficult childhood growing up.
 I suffered abuse and neglect from my biological mother and was removed from her at the age of nine and put into short-term, emergency foster care with Jackie and Kerryn, two women who lived around the corner.
 I was taken from school and arrived at the doorstep of these two relative strangers I had not seen in many years.
 What was initially a foster care arrangement turned into a long-term arrangement, but with quite a lot of battling.
 Not only is foster care to adoption in Australia a difficult and red tape-heavy process, my mums were two women when marriage equality was not a reality in this country.
 This had a lot of consequences for what it meant for them as adoptive parents.